Deloitte outlines global commitments to COVID-19 response and relief efforts has been saved

 - In the United States, Deloitte committed US$2 million to support funding the unique and varying response and relief efforts of local communities across the country.
 As part of this commitment, a portion will go to the United Way Worldwide’s COVID-19 Community Response and Recovery Fund, which provides support for the 2-1-1 network, a free and confidential 24/7 hotline service that helps people find the local resources they need—whether food, health, or education resources.

 - In the UK, Deloitte is helping 70+ organizations with pro bono and virtual volunteering to ensure critical services remain available for those most in need.
-A donation to Social Bite allowed 8,800 meals to be delivered to socially isolated people.
-A further donation was made to The Trussell Trust, which supports a nationwide network of 1,200 food banks.
+A donation was made to The Trussell Trust, which supports a nationwide network of 1,200 food banks.
 Deloitte is also providing project management and logistics and supporting a taskforce to develop solutions in locations where foodbanks are facing closure.

 “The short-term effects of COVID-19 on society may be unlike anything we’ve experienced in our lifetimes.
 Our multi-pronged, global approach enables our people to respond to client and community needs in ways that will provide the greatest impact.
 Our goal is to mitigate the negative consequences and speed recovery to get to the other side of this crisis to the better days we know lie ahead,” adds Renjen.